 If both spouses earn each signup bonus you pursue, it can add up to a whole lot of travel.
-While $625 in travel may only be enough to score a few nights in a hotel, earn $1,250 in travel and you might feel differently.

 Also keep in mind that programs like Chase Ultimate Rewards let you pool points with a spouse so you can make your redemptions in one place.
 Not only that, but you can transfer Chase points to array of popular partners like Southwest Airlines, British Airways, United MileagePlus, Hyatt, Marriott, and IHG Rewards.